HorizenLabs/zkVerify/README.md

 > For more information see [zkVerify.io](https://zkverify.io/).

 ## What is zkVerify
-zkVerify is a blockchain designed to provide zero knowledge proof verifications for any project or dApp using zero knowledge proofs.
-A high performance, public, decentralized, reliable, and secure blockchain, zkVerify has dedicated proof verification methods written in Rust, and available to be used in a modular and composable way.
+zkVerify is a **L1** blockchain designed to provide verification for zero knowledge proofs.
+As a high performance, public, decentralized, reliable, and secure blockchain, zkVerify has dedicated proof verification methods written in Rust, and available to be used in a modular and composable way.

 ## Motivation
 As execution and data availability have been offloaded from monolithic blockchain stacks, we believe that proof verification and settlement need specialization.
-This system provides such specialization and, by doing so, enables the next wave of innovation for ZK cryptography within Web3 and beyond.
+This system provides such, enabling the next wave of innovation for ZK cryptography within Web3 and beyond.

 ### Prohibitive Costs
 The proof verification market is estimated to incur $100+ million in security expenses alone for zkRollups in 2024, extending to $1.5 billion by 2028 when including ZK applications.